Sarah Palin & Kid Rock Disrespected Hillary Clinton's White House Portrait & The Internet Responded Accordingly

 After her surprising loss to Trump in November, Clinton took a brief break and then quickly returned to public life to continue her lifelong crusade for the advancement of women’s and girls’ rights.
 She’s moved on from the election and is looking to the future, but (ironically) the same can’t be said for Trump and his most ardent supporters.

 As Michelle Obama famously said, “When they go low, we go high.”
-So, as much as I’d like to compare Palin’s CV to Clinton’s, I’ll quit while I’m ahead.
+So, as much as I’d like to compare Palin’s résumé to Clinton’s, I’ll quit while I’m ahead.

 Advertisement